 Vitali Silitski untimely passed away on June 11, 2011, at the age of 39.

-BISS Director.
-He received his MA from Jagiellonian University (Krakow) and PhD from Warsaw University, both in humanities.
-In 2007 - 2012 he lectured at European Humanities University (Vilnius) and in 2012 - 2016 at Lazarski University (Warsaw).
-Besides, he was a guest lecturer at Jagiellonian University, Warsaw University, Wroclaw University, Adam Mickiewicz University in Poznan, Bialystok University, St. Thomas College in Kiev, and Belarusian College in Minsk.
+In the past, he lectured at European Humanities University (Vilnius) and Lazarski University (Warsaw).
+He was a guest lecturer at Jagiellonian University, Warsaw University, Wroclaw University, Adam Mickiewicz University in Poznan and Bialystok University.

-Apart from his mother tongue Belarusian, he speaks Polish, English, Russian, and Lithuanian.
+Apart from his mother tongue Belarusian, he commands Polish, English, Russian, and Lithuanian.

 BISS analyst.
 PhD in Cultural Studies.
-Master degree in Management.
-Board member of the PA Discussion and analytical community “Liberal Club”(Minsk).
+Holds a Master's degree in Management.
+A Board member of the PA Discussion and analytical community “Liberal Club”(Minsk).
 Ambassador of the Press Club Belarus community.

-Since 2016, senior lecturer, and then associate professor of the Belarusian State University of Physical Culture (Department of Social Sciences and Humanities).
+Since 2016 associate professor of the Belarusian State University of Physical Culture (Department of Social Sciences and Humanities).

-Research interests: soft Belarusianization, cultural diplomacy, cultural policy, educational policy, culturology, public administration.
+Research interests: soft Belarusianization, cultural diplomacy, cultural and educational policy, public administration.

-Apart from his mother tongue Belarusian, he speaks Russian and English.
+Apart from his mother tongue Belarusian, he commands Russian and English.

-BISS associated analyst.
-She holds a master degree in International Relations from Syracuse University, New York (2016) and a graduation degree from Belarusian State University (2013).
+BISS analyst.
+She holds a master's degree in International Relations from Syracuse University, New York (2016) and a degree in law from Belarusian State University (2013).